+Underground essential services

-Underground essential services are essential services that use pipes, cables or other associated plant located underground.
+Underground essential services use pipes, cables or other associated plant located underground.

-R.304: Before commencing excavation work, a person with management or control of the workplace must take all reasonable steps to obtain current underground services information that relates to the workplace and areas adjacent to the workplace.
-The person must provide this information to all persons carrying out the excavation work, ensure it is readily available for inspection under the WHS Act until the excavation is completed or, if there is a notifiable incident relating to the excavation, 2 years after the incident occurs.
+Regulation 304: Before commencing excavation work, a person conducting a business or undertaking with management or control of the workplace must take all reasonable steps to obtain current underground services information that relates to the workplace and areas adjacent to the workplace.
+The person must provide this information to all persons carrying out the excavation work and ensure it is readily available for inspection under the WHS Act until the excavation is completed or, if there is a notifiable incident relating to the excavation, 2 years after the incident occurs.

-General location of underground services can be determined by a number of different methods including:
+General location of underground services can be determined by a number of different methods, including:

-- contacting organisations that can assist in locating underground services (for example, DIAL BEFORE YOU DIG) - examining the records held by the person commissioning the construction work.
+- contacting organisations that can assist in locating underground services (e.g. DIAL BEFORE YOU DIG) - examining the records held by the person commissioning the construction work.